ForbesLindesay-Unmaintained/url2png/README.md

 ### Url

-  The target url as a string.
+  The target url as a non-escaped string.

 ### Options
 <table>